Opinion | Putin as chess master: Strong opening but weak endgame in Ukraine

 The Ukraine crisis has featured an unlikely test of personalities: Putin, the ex-spy, has brazenly used the threat of military power, advertising his desire to control Ukraine and rewrite Europe’s security rules, even as he denied any intention to invade.
 But he has been met by a stalwart Biden, the genial career politician who stumbles over his sentences — but not, in this case, with his actions.

 Biden has countered every Putin thrust with the one strategic weapon in which the United States has overwhelming but usually unexploited superiority: its ability to blast declassified intelligence about Russian activities across the global information space.
-And Putin has seemed flummoxed, as his aides complain about U.S. “hysteria.”
+And Putin has appeared flummoxed, as his aides complain about U.S. “hysteria.”

 The Russian leader turns 70 this year.
 He has the military power to flex his muscles and burnish his legacy by regaining a piece of the old Soviet Union.
 Putin operates in such isolation that foreign visitors sometimes aren’t allowed to see him; instead, some are instructed to fly to Moscow and talk by a dedicated landline to the Kremlin leader.

 Putin had seemed convinced a month ago that his ever-intensifying war of nerves over Ukraine was working to Russia’s advantage.
-But White House officials believe this tactic might be backfiring: Some Russian officials are questioning Putin’s brinkmanship; and Western nations, unsettled by Russian bullying, are rallying around a NATO alliance that seemed depleted just two years ago.
+But White House officials believe this tactic might be backfiring: Some Russian officials are questioning Putin’s brinkmanship; and Western nations, unsettled by Russian bullying, are rallying around a NATO alliance that appeared depleted just two years ago.

 Putin this week staged a theatrical presentation of his revised strategy.
 Foreign Minister Sergei Lavrov approached the Kremlin leader Monday and told him of the many foreign leaders who have beseeched him to not to invade.
 It has indeed been quite a parade, led by the leaders of France and Germany, giving Putin the global spotlight and show of respect he craves.